The Democracy Center’s work is guided by an experienced and diverse group of staff, long-term associates, and advisory committee members.

 Rebecca Hollender: Rebecca has lived in Bolivia for five years, where she has been involved in various environmental and sustainable development initiatives.
 She is lead author of the 2010 Democracy Center policy briefing, Bolivia and It´s Lithium: Can the ¨Gold of the 21st Century¨ help lift a Nation out of Poverty?
 Her masters thesis, The Implications of Bioprospecting for Indigenous People in Suriname, was nominated by the faculty of the Institute for Social Studies, the Hague, Netherlands, for most outstanding Research Paper of 2004/2005.

-Kylie Benton-Connell: Currently based in the US for postgraduate study, Kylie splits the rest of her time between her native Australia and Brazil.
+Kylie Benton-Connell: Kylie is currently based in New York, wrestling a PhD into submission.
 Before joining the Democracy Center she worked and volunteered with various organizations dedicated to social and environmental justice.
-She holds an honors degree with majors in Development Studies and Social Theory from the University of Melbourne.
-Kylie authored the Democracy Center’s report ‘Off the Market: Bolivian Forests and Struggles over Climate Change’.
+She has a BA (Hons) with majors in Development Studies and Social Theory from the University of Melbourne, and an MA in Anthropology from the New School for Social Research.

 Jorge Hurtado (New Media Design & Technology Manager): Jorge is an artist/painter/illustrator with a background in online publishing.
 He has developed and helped maintain the Democracy Center’s online presence for over a decade.
 He has played a central role in the overall web production strategy, managing our technology implementation and driving the development and expansion of the organization’s web environment.
 He, his wife and their two spoiled cats currently reside in Los Angeles, California.